Vintage Reports, Years: 2003

 The winter finished dry, the spring finished dry, the summer finished dry and the autumn started dry.
 Add to this hot, windy days throughout spring and summer and the local growers have had a testing season.
 To balance out the hot days, nights seemed to be cooler than normal, relieving some stress on the vines. […]

-2003 vintage report for Clare Valley (South Australia)
+2003 vintage report for Hilltops (New South Wales)

-2003 vintage report for Blackwood Valley (Western Australia)
+2003 vintage report for Hunter Valley (New South Wales)

 Back Issues